pps789/operating-system-2018/README.md

 We tracked when `i_mtime` field of inode is changed, and inject for calling inode operation `set_gps_location`.
 We changed few files in `fs`, `fs/ext2` folder.

+#### Tracking Current Location
+We add variable `struct gps_location curr_gps` in the file `kernel/gps.c`.
+That value is maintained by one spin lock.
+We implemented `set_gps_location` system call in the same file.

+#### Retrieving Location Information
+To retrieve location information from specific file, we implemented `get_gps_location` system call in the `kernel/gps.c`.
+It doesn't perform adjacency check; do only generic permission checks.

 ### About Adjacency Check
-  To check adjacency of two locations, we have calculate distance between two locations on sphere.
+To check adjacency of two locations, we have calculate spherical distance between two locations on sphere.
+To do this, we first assumed that the earth is perfect sphere, radius is 6357km.
+For calculating spherical distance, we used spherical cosine rule [Wikipedia](https://en.wikipedia.org/wiki/Spherical_law_of_cosines).
+We defined two locations are adjacent if and only if its spherical distance is equal or less than sum of accuracies.

 We used taylor series to approximate the value of trigonometric functions: sin(x) and cos(x).
+During calculation, we used our own structrue `myfloat` which has two 64bit integer, indicates integer part and fractional part, precision is 1e-9.
+After applying rules, we didn't compare accuracy and distance directly, compared its cosines.
+Since cosine function is decreasing in [0, PI], we re-defined two locations are adjacent iff cos(distance) is equal or greater than cos(sum of accuracies).
+However, taylor expansion and 1e-9 precision is not enough; so we add fixed correction value `0.0005` for cosine of spherical distance.
+Because of doing correction, the files may can be access even if locations are not VERY close.

 ## Lessons Learned
 1. File system is full of pointers
+1. VERY easier than project 3!
+1. Ext2 codes had lots of 'TODO's (?)
+1. Doing floating-point calculation with only integers is really annoying.
+I don't want to do this again...